ayadebbagh/Write-ups/Labs/Enterprise network/ Configure a Vulnerable Environment.md

 -Name AllowInsecureGuestAuth -Value 1 -Force
 ```

 ---

-# 📸 Snapshot

-Take snapshots of all VMs labelled:

-**“Vulnerable Environment Setup”**

----

-# ✅ Summary
+## Summary

 By the end of this guide, the environment now contains intentional weaknesses:
 - SSH with password & root login enabled
 - WinRM & RDP exposed
 - Misconfigured SMB guest access
 - Sensitive file monitored via Wazuh FIM
 - No agent on corporate server (visibility gap)
 - MailHog simulating phishing environment
 - Full detection alerts built (SSH, WinRM, file access)

-This setup prepares the environment for the **Cyber Attack Simulation** phase of the homelab.
+This setup prepares the environment for the Cyber Attack Simulation phase of the homelab.

----

-If you want, I can convert this into **multiple GitHub-ready Markdown files**, complete with:

-- Code blocks

-- Screenshot placeholders

-- Section numbering

-- Navigation headers

-Just tell me!